-As one of the analysis centers of the International GNSS Service (IGS), we process thousands of GNSS observations each day to derive precise station coordinates, satellite orbits, satellite clock corrections, and Earth rotation parameters.
+As one of the analysis centers of the International GNSS Service (IGS), we process millions of GNSS observations each day to derive precise station coordinates, satellite orbits, satellite clock corrections, Earth rotation parameters, and global ionosphere maps.
 In line with the current IGS product policy, we provide geodetic products in ultra-rapid (latency 3-9h; GPS, GLONASS, Galileo), rapid (latency (1 day; GPS, GLONASS, Galileo), and final (latency two weeks; GPS and GLONASS) mode.

 The processing and product generation is performed using the GFZ developed EPOS.P8 software, which is in line with the current geodetic conventions.
 Our product's high accuracy is ensured by the comparisons and combinations done by the IGS Analysis Center Coordinator.

 GFZ contributed also to the third reprocessing campaign of the International GNSS Service.
 For the first time, the reprocessing included three systems (GPS, GLONASS, and Galileo).
 To ensure the highest accuracy and consistency the IERS2010 conventions are applied.
 Compared to previous reprocessing efforts the following models were updated:

 - (linear) mean pole for computing the rotational deformation (pole tide),

 - sub-daily EOP model (Desai and Sibois, 2016),

 - receiving antenna phase center corrections for all signals (igsR3_2077.atx).